 - 1. Grant Funded Activities.
-Grantee is leading a community-driven placemaking effort to [1-sentence project overview], entitled, "Grant Title."
+Grantee is leading a community-driven placemaking effort entitled, "Grant Title" to project overview.
 This is described in more detail in Exhibit A: Project Scope. - 2.
 Term of Agreement.
-The term of this Agreement begins Month, Date, Year and continues for twelve (12) months.
+The term of this Agreement begins MONTH, DAY, YEAR and continues for approximately eighteen (18) months, ending MONTH, DAY, YEAR.
 The Agreement may be completed and paid in full earlier.
 The term may be extended by written agreement of Metro and Grantee. - 3.
 Approved Costs.
 Metro agrees to pay Grantee up to DOLLAR AMOUNT NO/100TH DOLLARS (\$XXX.00) (the "Grant Funds") to carry out Grant Title.
 Metro is not responsible for payment for materials, expenses, services, costs or fees other than those associated with and described in the Project Scope.
 Grantee agrees that the funds provided under this Agreement will only be used for the purposes specified in Exhibit A. - 4.
 Subcontractors.
 Grantee will obtain Metro preapproval of any subcontractors not described in the Project Scope before entering into a subcontract for activities, services and/or supply of goods needed to fulfill this Agreement. - 5.
 Payment, Billing and Reporting Requirements.
 Grantee will certify its taxpayer status and taxpayer identification number via the IRS form W-9 submitted to Metro.
-Metro will pay Grant Funds to Grantee in one of the ways described in sections 5.1 and 5.2.
+Metro will pay Grant Funds to Grantee in one or both of the ways described in sections 5.1 and 5.2.
 Grantee and Metro Grant Manager will mutually determine the preferred method(s) of payment.
-In both instances, the disbursement of Grant Funds will be associated with project scope tasks specified in Exhibit A. No Grant Funds can be paid for expenses incurred before Month, Date, Year. - Payment in advance.
-Grantee will submit Task Advance Request forms to receive grant funds after this Agreement is signed.
-Metro will provide a portion of the grant funds following of approval the Task Advance Request.
+No Grant Funds can be paid for expenses incurred before MONTH, DAY, YEAR. - 5.1 Payment in advance.
+Grantee will request payment to receive grant funds after this Agreement is signed.
+Metro will provide a portion of the grant funds following of approval the request.
 Grantee must substantiate the spending of grant funds by submitting a Progress Report and Verification of Grant Money Spent form for Metro review and approval.
-Once approved, Grantee may submit the next Task Advance Request and so forth until all grant funds are disbursed and verified.

-5.2 Reimbursement.
-Grantee will substantiate money spent on scope tasks by submitting a Progress Report and Verification of Grant Money Spent form.
+Once approved, Grantee may request the next payment and so forth until all grant funds are disbursed and verified. - 5.2 Reimbursement.
+Grantee will substantiate money spent on the project scope by submitting a Progress Report and Verification of Grant Money Spent form.
 Metro will review, work with Grantee to resolve any outstanding issues and then approve payment.